Government Savings and Investing Products

-Other than risk assessments, you would also want to consider maturity dates (how long you want to tie up your investment funds) and your cash flow needs.
-If you’re looking for incremental cash flow, you would want to avoid T-bills and savings bonds.
+Besides risk assessments, you would also want to consider maturity dates (how long you want to tie up your investment funds) and your cash flow needs.
+If you're looking for incremental cash flow, you would want to avoid T-bills and savings bonds.

 - Worthy Bonds Review: Earn 5% Fixed Interest from Day 1

 - Certificate of Deposit (CD): What they are and how to use

 - What Do I Need to Know About Buying Bonds?